krishnavamsi1234/git-essential-training-5988161/gitStatusDemo.md

-This is anew line, this is a good change.
+This is anew line, this is a good changes!.